Mesarthim - γ2 Arietis (gamma2 Arietis)

 Mesarthim, also designated as γ2 Arietis (gamma2 Arietis), is a variable and multiple star in the constellation of Aries.

 Mesarthim visual magnitude is 4.75.
-Because of its moderate brightness, Mesarthim should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Mesarthim should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of Mesarthim

 Mesarthim is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of Mesarthim are provided in the following table:

 The simplified sky map below shows the position of Mesarthim in the sky:

 Today's Mesarthim - γ2 Arietis (gamma2 Arietis) rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):